+Soil insect-pests of potato in rainfed upland situation of biswanath, assam, india

 ABSTRACT

-A field experiment was conducted at experimental farm for PG research, Biswanath College of Agriculture, Biswanath, Assam Agricultural University to investigate the various soil insect pests of potato.
-During this experiment, four insect pests from three different orders and four families were recorded as soil insect pests of potato
+A field experiment was conducted at the experimental farm for PG research, Biswanath College of Agriculture, Biswanath, Assam Agricultural University, to investigate the various soil insect pests of potato.
+During this experiment, four insect pests from three different orders and four families were recorded as soil insect pests of potato.

 .